sorek1/p2p2c/redirect/README.md

 # Redirect

 In this example we will be deploying a simple redirect from a `www` domain to a naked one.
+This will be an entirely separate deployment from your main one.
+You just need to deploy it one time and then you can forget about it.

 ### Deploy with Now

-To redirect, you only need to use the `routes` property of a `now.json` file.
+Create a new folder on your local machine and create a new `now.json` file.
+To redirect, you only need to use the `routes` property of a `now.json` file (no need to have a `builds` property in there, since it's just doing a redirect).

 By adding the `version` key to the `now.json` file, we can specify to use the latest Now Platform version to use `routes`.